St Melangell's Church: Location and surroundings

 As of 1994, the land surrounding the church was privately owned, but from the 18th century until 1886 it was held by the church's rectors and vicars as glebe farmland, which supported their livelihoods.
 Remains of structures including sheepfolds, enclosures, shelters, huts, and peat-drying platforms suggest that the land was used for summer grazing and peat-cutting.

 Other historic sites nearby include a late-medieval farmstead, the remains of the medieval village surrounding the church, and a natural rock shelf known as Gwely Melangell (Melangell's Bed).
 At some unknown date, probably in the 19th century, the words "St Monacella's Bed" (Note: Monacella is the Latin rendering of Melangell.) were carved into the stone.
 Around a kilometre north of the church is a holy well known as Ffynnon Cwm Ewyn or Ffynnon Iewyn, traditionally thought to cure rheumatism, scrofula, and skin diseases.

 History

-The site of St Melangell's Church held spiritual significance as far back as the Bronze Age, and was probably turned into a Christian site by Celtic Christians of the early medieval period.
+The site of St Melangell's Church held spiritual significance as far back as the Bronze Age, and was probably turned into a Christian site in the early medieval period.
 Archaeological evidence of cremation pyres suggests that there was a burial mound at Pennant in the Bronze Age, possibly under the church itself.
 Bronze Age pottery and early medieval burial activity has also been discovered, indicating the site's use as a burial ground until the construction of the church.